Thermal baths and historic town: what to do in Rapolano Terme?

 What to see around Rapolano

 From Rapolano Terme it’s easy to reach some villages such as Asciano, Armaiolo and Serre di Rapolano.
 In the area there are also castles like those of Poggio Santa Cecilia, Modanella and San Gimignanello.
+A special mention also goes to the extraordinary Abbey of Monte Oliveto Maggiore, a large monastic complex characterized by an important artistic and book heritage.

 In the end we report the Etruscan-Roman thermal baths located in Campo Muri.
 The site, dating back to the 3rd century BC, with an extension greater than 8,000 square metres, is located close to the San Giovanni thermal baths.